 Our interviewers will also give you a ‘Global Score’ which could be:

 The score is not used as part of the ranking of candidates, but provides further useful information in the event of needing a ‘tie-breaker’ decision.
 If a candidate is suspected of providing false information, it may result in immediate disqualification from your application being considered.

-Congratulations if you've been shortlisted for an MMI, and for reaching this stage following our rigorous shortlisting process.
+Congratulations if you've been shortlisted for an MMI.

-Our Admissions Team will have sent you information for booking and accessing your MMI.
+Our Admissions Team will send you information about booking and accessing your MMI.
 Please make sure you read it thoroughly.

 Interview days can be nerve-wracking and we encourage you to allow plenty of time for preparation.
 Due to the tight schedules we work to, if you're delayed, we may not be able to interview you.